 - Offset swivel joints are a combination of both of the above designs

-Depending on the axis of rotation, swivel joints are available into various styles which varies from manufacturer to manufacturer.
+Depending on the axis of rotation, swivel joints are available in various styles which vary from manufacturer to manufacturer.

 Selection of Swivel Joint